looeee/discoverthreejs-site/markdown/book/appendix/javascript-reference.md

 ## The Developer Console

-Yet another place you can run JavaScript code is the {{< link path="book/appendix/dom-api-reference/#the-browser-developer-console" title="browser console" >}}.
+Yet another place you can run JavaScript code is the [browser console]({{< relref "book/appendix/dom-api-reference#the-browser-developer-console" >}} "browser console").
 Press F12 to open it now, if you're reading this from a device with a keyboard.

 The console provides a handy scratchpad for testing out ideas while you work on a website.
 If you like, you can open the console now and test out the code in this chapter while you read.